takuyakanbr/web-reader/README.md

 - Scrape articles off webpages directly and automatically.
 - Stores whether you have read each article.
 - Save articles for future reference.
-- Customize font, font size, and line height.
+- Customize font, font size, line height, and highlight color.
 - All data stored locally (in `%LOCALAPPDATA%\web-reader`).

 ## Running